SolidLabResearch/css-flood/README.md

 - fillAC: Perform authentication of all users, which fills the authentication cache.
 - validateAC: Check if all entries in the authentication cache are up to date.
               This step causes exit with code 1 if there is at least one cache entry that has expired.
+- testRequest: Do 1 request (typically a GET to download a file) for the first user.
+               This tests both the data in the authentication cache (adding missing entries), and the actual request.
 - testRequests: Do 1 request (typically a GET to download a file) for each users (back-to-back, not in parallel).
                 This tests both the data in the authentication cache (adding missing entries), and the actual request.
 - saveAC: Save the authentication cache to file.